Tótem (film): Critical response

 On the review aggregator Rotten Tomatoes website, the film has an approval rating of 97% based on 77 reviews, with an average rating of 8.2/10.
 The website's critics consensus says: "A heartfelt film that tells a poignant story without straying into sentimentality, Tótem is a life-affirming triumph for writer-director Lila Avilés."
 On Metacritic, it has a weighted average score of 91 out of 100 based on 21 reviews, indicating "universal acclaim".

-Stephen Saito for Moveable Fest wrote in review that "A thrillingly vital family portrait about a clan that does its very best to celebrate someone they’re about to mourn.
+Stephen Saito's review on the website The Moveable Fest wrote called the film "a thrillingly vital family portrait about a clan that does its very best to celebrate someone they’re about to mourn".
 Jonathan Romney reviewing for Screen International wrote, "This thematically rich piece offers a set of vivid character studies, while musing on life, death and time – largely from a child’s perspective."
 Marina Ashioti writing in Little White Lies stated, "A tender spirit of warmth and levity permeates the screen, sustaining a buoyancy that keeps the film from sinking into mawkish waters."
 Fabien Lemercier reviewing for Cineuropa praised the film and wrote, "It’s a film full of life and soul and a modestly deceptive work, for its significance is enormous."